Difference between Internal Recruitment and External Recruitment

 Difference between Internal Recruitment and External Recruitment:

-|Making use of existing staff to fill up vacant jobs is known as Internal source of recruitment.
+|Making use of existing staff to fill up vacant jobs is known as an Internal source of recruitment.

-|It is a cheaper source of recruitment as employees are well-versed with the organisation.
+|It is a cheaper source of recruitment as employees are well-versed in the organization.
 There is also no cost of advertisement and publicity.

 |It motivates the existing staff to improve their performance.

-|There is no infusion of new blood and fresh talent in the organisation.||There is an infusion of new blood and fresh talent in the organisation.|
+|There is no infusion of new blood and fresh talent in the organization.

 Please Login to comment...